 What Does Dehydration Look Like in Dancers?

-When dancers are dehydrated, they may notice a few disturbing things about their performance in class or on stage.
+When dancers daytona beach danceare dehydrated, they may notice a few disturbing things about their performance in class or on stage.

 First, a lack of focus can occur when dancers aren’t hydrated properly.
 Dancers may find it hard to remember combinations at the barre or blank on choreography.